PayString/paystring/readme.md

 }'
 ```

-Then, run this command to get information about the newly created user.
+Then, run this command to get information about the newly-created user.

 ```
 curl --location --request GET 'http://127.0.0.1:8080/dino' --header 'Accept: application/xrpl-testnet+json'